alessiodam/DMHooks/README.md

 DMHooks is a way to send webhooks to your DMs, no more need to create a server for webhook logging!
 It's in other terms a webhook -> DM proxy

+> All the data is stored in sqlite (database.sqlite3), if you delete that file, all data is lost.

 ## Installation

 Normal: